 12 For example, for the lowest income group, we assume 100 percent of money saved through lower energy bills will be spent, while for the highest income group, we assume only 64 percent of additional income will be spent.

-13 IMPLAN® model, 2020 Data, IMPLAN Group LLC, IMPLAN System (data and software), 16905 Northcross Dr., Suite 120, Huntersville, NC 28078 www.IMPLAN.com on the California Building Designers and Energy Consultants Sectors
+13 IMPLAN® model, 2020 Data, IMPLAN Group LLC, IMPLAN System (data and software), 16905 Northcross Dr., Suite 120, Huntersville, NC 28078 www.IMPLAN.com

 Source: Statewide CASE Team analysis of data from the IMPLAN modeling software.